 ‘Could be better’ is probably the best way to put it for now.

 What’s this project about?

-A few years back we thought to ourselves : ‘is there more to the glitzy sights that our tourism promotion board seem to be touting outside of our country?’.
-That was a rhetorical question, for we knew the answer, being brought up in the lion city, little red dot, tiger economy… whatever labels this tiny island of a nation is given.
+A few years back we thought to ourselves : ‘is there more to the glitzy sights that our tourism promotion board seem to be touting outside of our country?’
+Or the new found obsession with otter families… ?
+Those are rhetorical questions for we knew the answer, being brought up in the lion city, little red dot, tiger economy… whatever labels this tiny island of a nation is given.

 So we (alas mostly Mel) set out to explore more of our own country.
 The intent was to bring to attention some of the other “off beaten” sites that most might not deem as meaningful for tourism purposes.
 And where else to start then with the MRT system.

-While the original design of lines wasn’t exactly smart, the modified plans for more lines and where they run and connect will mean that most precincts will be within a walkable distance from an MRT station.
-Now the term ‘walkable’ varies by person and in our humble opinion means anything within two kilometres’ radius.
+While the original design of lines wasn’t exactly smart (in hindsight), the modified plans for more lines and where they run and connect will mean that most precincts will be within a walkable distance from an MRT station.
+Now the term ‘walkable’ varies by person and in our humble opinion means anything within a two kilometres’ diameter area (technically 1km either way to be clinical about it).
 You are free to disagree and we don’t care (to put it very mildly).

 And thus a project begun

 Every weekend or Friday long lunches were possible, one MRT station and its environs was explored.
 Where there are specific attractions around the station, these had been written about separately.
 What this project is about – is about the daily living surroundings for local residents.
 Of course the architecture of some stations can also be interesting in themselves.
 So this would be an eclectic mix of the station and precinct it anchors.